 Though I do enjoy being with other adventurers, I want to choose the spots to linger over and would not always be willing to just go along with the group.
 However, there are some trips I would choose not to do alone: if I ever decide to rv Alaska, Mexico, or foreign countries, I'd certainly feel more comfortable with an experienced tour company.

-If you belong to one of the RV clubs, check with them to see what they have to offer; Google "RV Tours" and you'll come up with several companies that offer them.
+So, if you belong to one of the RV clubs, check with them to see what they have to offer; Google "RV Tours" and you'll come up with several companies that offer them.
 There are tours in Canada, Hawaii, Africa, New Zealand and Australia - pretty much any country you have a yen to visit, you can probably find a tour company to help you fulfill your desire to do it in an RV.

 Tours can vary in length from a few days to a few weeks.
 There seem to be many tour companies, and it also seems as though they tend to gather in the same places.
 Some prices are all-inclusive and others are more a la carte.
 Make sure you know exactly what you're signing up for.